ioverho/ioverho.github.io/content/blog/mHC/index.md

     dark-src="figures/mhc_heatmap_dark.svg"
     light-src="figures/mhc_heatmap_light.svg"
-    alt="Various residual connection matrices and their products." attr="Adapted from Figure 8 in xieMHCManifoldConstrainedHyperConnections2026"
+    alt="Various residual connection matrices and their products." width=1000
-	width=1000
 >}}

+<small><i>Adapted from {{< cite "xieMHCManifoldConstrainedHyperConnections2026" >}}, Figure 8</i></small>

 In the figure above, the top row has these matrices for HC, and the bottom row corresponds to mHC.
 The first three columns provide $\boldsymbol{\alpha}_{r}^{l}$ at different layers (1, 30, 60) and the right three columns provide several products of $\boldsymbol{\alpha}_{r}^{l}$, (1-30, 30-61, 1-61).

 The HC residual connection matrices are unbounded and tend to be dominated by a single residual stream.
 These problems are exacerbated in the HC model, with large absolute values, dominated by one or two residual streams.

 With mHC residual connections, we do not see this.
-The individual $\boldsymbol{\alpha}_{r}^{l}$ remain bounded are tend to look more like identity matrices.
+The individual $\boldsymbol{\alpha}_{r}^{l}$ remain bounded and tend to look more like identity matrices.
 Furthermore, their product remains similarly bounded, and sees a more uniform distribution of residual connections.
 This latter finding suggests that the model is mixing the different residual streams more effectively.

 Of course, at the end of the day, what we care about most is the actual performance of an mHC augmented LLM.